bonitasoft/bonita-doc/md/engine-architecture-overview.md

-# Bonita BPM Engine architecture overview
+# Bonita Engine architecture overview

-This page describes the Bonita BPM Engine.
+This page describes the Bonita Engine.

 ## Overview

-The Bonita BPM Engine is the runtime processor at the core of Bonita BPM.
+The Bonita Engine is the runtime processor at the core of Bonita.
 It executes processes, handling actions related to tasks, such as database access, and housekeeping actions such as logging.
 The Engine is composed of a number of services and APIs.
 The services are either BPM services or generic services.

 ![engine architecture diagram](images/images-6_0/dev_arch_engine_architecture_simple.png)

-The Bonita BPM Engine component services are completely configurable using the [plaform setup tool](BonitaBPM_platform_setup.md) to retrieve the current configuration and update it.
+The Bonita Engine component services are completely configurable using the [plaform setup tool](Bonita_platform_setup.md) to retrieve the current configuration and update it.

 Services are provided to the Engine using a ServiceAccessor.
 By default, this uses Spring to bind services and to retrieve service instances.
 The Spring configuration files are present in the classpath but beans can be added or overridden using configuration files stored in database under the **CONFIGURATION**  table.
 These files are all suffixed with -custom.xml and contain Spring bean declaration examples.
-Theses files can be retrieved and updated using the [platform setup tool](BonitaBPM_platform_setup.md).
+Theses files can be retrieved and updated using the [platform setup tool](Bonita_platform_setup.md).

 Folder  `setup/platform_conf/[initial|current]/tenant_template_engine` contains tenant-level template configuration files used when creating a new tenant (Subscription edition):